Using Liquibase MongoDB Pro with MongoDB Community and Enterprise Server

 • JSON: "runWith": "mongosh"

-You can use XML, YAML, or JSON "modeled" changelogs instead of writing plain or Formatted Mongo scripts in JavaScript.
+You can use XML, YAML, or JSON "modeled" changelogs instead of writing plain or Formatted Mongo scripts in JavaScript files.
 XML, YAML, and JSON changelogs have all the functionality of a Formatted Mongo changelog, like specifying metadata tags and including other changelogs.
 You must specify mongosh as the value of runWith in each changeset.

 If you want to use the include or includeAll tag in a root changelog, it must be an XML, YAML, or JSON file.
 The child changelogs you reference can be written in Formatted Mongo, XML, YAML, or JSON.

 With the Liquibase MongoDB Pro extension 1.3.0+, you can use a formatted Mongo changelog for MongoDB Pro, similar to a formatted SQL changelog.
-This lets you use mongosh scripts written in JavaScript directly in Liquibase.
+This lets you use mongosh scripts written in MongoDB Query Language (MQL) directly in Liquibase.

 // liquibase formatted mongodb